Level 3 Diploma in Jewellery Design

 Term 3 (12 weeks)

 Students aim to create a collection of pieces that represent their ideas and technical skills to present at a public exhibition.
-Students have the opportunity to exhibit their final collection at a Graduate Show, New Designers, held each year at the Business Designer Centre, Islington, London.
+Students have the opportunity to exhibit their final collection at New Designers, a graduate show held each year at the Business Designer Centre, Islington, London.
 Students have benefited greatly from this show and usually network with many potential customers, galleries and shops.
 This show tends to serve as a launch pad for the start of their jewellery career.

 PRICE: